vadimj/cloudmaster/README.md

-# cloudmaster
+# DEPRECATED ⛔️

-DEPRECATED ⛔️ Ruby library and command-line tools to manage Amazon EC2
+Ruby library and command-line tools to manage Amazon EC2